Hi, I'm Sarah

 I’ve had the honor of meeting girls from all over the world.
-Girls who grew up in remote villages in Ethiopia, refugee camps in Kenya, and cities in Syria and Afghanistan.
+Girls who grew up in villages in Ethiopia, refugee camps in Kenya, and cities in Syria and Afghanistan.
 Girls who were forced to uproot their lives due to war, genocide, and fathers who wanted them to marry before starting their periods.
 Girls who took an idea and turned it into a thriving business.
-Girls who are first in their families to attend university.
+Girls who are the first in their families to attend university.
 Girls who are resilient, honest, scared, brave and in love.
 Girls who have changed me and how I see the world.

 Girls who are resilient, honest, scared, brave, and in love.

 What I’m asking is that we come together and imagine a world as we hope it someday might be...